Seismic base isolation

-Isolation units could consist of shear or sliding units.
+Base isolation devices could consist of elastometric or sliding devices.

 This technology can be used for both new structural design and seismic retrofit.
 In process of seismic retrofit, some of the most prominent U.S. monuments, e.g. Pasadena City Hall, San Francisco City Hall, Salt Lake City and County Building or LA City Hall were mounted on base isolation systems.
 It required creating rigidity diaphragms and moats around the buildings, as well as making provisions against overturning and P-Delta Effect.

 Base isolation is also used on a smaller scale—sometimes down to a single room in a building.
 Isolated raised-floor systems are used to safeguard essential equipment against earthquakes.
 The technique has been incorporated to protect statues and other works of art—see, for instance, Rodin's Gates of Hell at the National Museum of Western Art in Tokyo's Ueno Park.